therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

     # OEF Node to refer to the right search request when
     # it will send back the result.
     search_id = 0
-    agent.search_agents(0, ferrari_query)
+    agent.search_agents(search_id, ferrari_query)

+    # NOTICE: you have to implement `on_search_result` to handle the search result from the OEF Node.
     agent.run()

-The ``search_agents`` function will send the search message to the OEF Node, which eventually will answer with a *list of the public keys* of agents satisfying the query.
+The :func:`~oef.agents.Agent.search_agents` function will send the search message to the OEF Node, which eventually will answer with a
+*list of the public keys* of agents satisfying the query.

 In this specific case, the OEF Node will return a list of the public keys of all the OEF agents that: